jigx-com/jigx-docs-examples/docs/Jig Types/jig_table.md

 - To enable sorting in a table, set `isSortable: true` at the root level.
 The `data` property must include an expression for *sorting* and *lookup*, and the `sort: isDescending` property must be set to either `false` for ascending or `true` for descending.
 - To enable row selection, `isSelectable: true` must be set at the root level of the jig.
 The `selectableToolbar` becomes visible only when rows are selected and appears at the bottom of the table.
 It displays a tag showing the number of selected rows, followed by the configured action.

 ## Examples and code snippets

 :::::ExpandableHeading
 ### Basic table with color

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Q6Xuu9UZU6giW3xvBsO3A-20250410-141717.png" size="66" position="center" caption="Basic table with color" alt="Basic table with color"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Q6Xuu9UZU6giW3xvBsO3A-20250410-141717.png" size="66" position="center" caption="Basic table with color" alt="Basic table with color" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-Q6Xuu9UZU6giW3xvBsO3A-20250410-141717.png"}
 :::

 :::VerticalSplitItem